ALSADO-Inh-Aleksander-Sadowski/.github/profile/README.md

 We do that, by developing and supporting open-source-projects like [nanoPLM](https://github.com/alekssadowski95/nanoPLM) and [OpenRadioss-WebGUI](https://github.com/alekssadowski95/OpenRadioss-WebGUI).

-As the first company worldwide, we also offer support for the open-source-CAD-software [FreeCAD](https://github.com/FreeCAD/FreeCAD).
+As the first company worldwide, we also offer support for the open-source-CAD-software [FreeCAD](https://github.com/FreeCAD/FreeCAD) through training, integration and custom feature development.

 We are very active in traditional and social media, spreading the word about open-source-software in manufacturing.